tribixbite/awesome/README.md

 *   [LongSoft/UEFITool](https://github.com/LongSoft/UEFITool) - UEFI firmware image viewer and editor
 *   [google/pebble](https://github.com/google/pebble) - This is the latest version of the internal repository from Pebble Technology providing the software to run on Pebble watches.
 Proprietary source code has been removed from this repository and it will not compile as-is.
 This is for information only.
-*   [microsoft/AIOpsLab](https://github.com/microsoft/AIOpsLab) - A holistic framework to enable the design, development, and evaluation of autonomous AIOps agents.
 *   [axboe/fio](https://github.com/axboe/fio) - Flexible I/O Tester
 *   [ichisadashioko/windows-touchpad](https://github.com/ichisadashioko/windows-touchpad) - Make use of touchpad for handwriting in Windows
 *   [lzhiyong/termux-ndk](https://github.com/lzhiyong/termux-ndk) - android-ndk for termux